AmadeusITGroup/AgnosUI/docs/00-Getting-started/01-Installation.md

 ## Create a new project

 If you haven't already, create a new project where you want to use AgnosUI.
-You can use the `blabla` for this.

 ## Install AgnosUI